Dr. Monika Palmberger

 Fax: +49 (551) 4956 - 170

-Monika Palmberger is a Research Fellow at the Department of Socio-Cultural Diversity, currently working on a research project on older migrants in Vienna.
-She obtained a D.Phil in Social Anthropology from the University of Oxford with a thesis entitled ‘How Generations Remember.
-An Ethnographic Study of Post-War Mostar’.
+Monika Palmberger is a research fellow at the Department of Socio-Cultural Diversity, currently working on a research project on older migrants in Vienna.
+She obtained a D.Phil in social anthropology from the University of Oxford with a thesis entitled "How Generations Remember.
+An Ethnographic Study of Post-War Mostar".
 For her MA in social anthropology (with a minor in political science, history and sociology) she studied at Georgetown University, the University of Copenhagen and the University of Vienna, from which she graduated in 2003.
-She gained teaching experience at the University of Vienna and has been engaged in field research in Bosnia and Herzegovina since 2002.
+She gained teaching experience at the University of Vienna and at the University of Göttingen and has been engaged in field research in Bosnia and Herzegovina since 2002.

 - (collective) memory in post-war context (Bosnia-Herzegovina)

 - ethnicity, nationalism and postsocialism in Southeastern Europe